-- (1) The principal is also the vice-chancellor. - (2) The principal is responsible for the management and administration of the University and has all the powers necessary to perform these functions including the power to appoint acting registrars, acting deans of faculties, acting heads of departments, acting chairpersons of governing committees and acting heads of any academic structure which the council may from time to time determine.
+- 7. (1) The principal is also the vice-chancellor. - (2) The principal is responsible for the management and administration of the University and has all the powers necessary to perform these functions including the power to appoint acting registrars, acting deans of faculties, acting heads of schools and departments, acting chairpersons of governing committees and acting heads of any academic structure which the council may from time to time determine. - (3) The principal is the chief executive officer of the University and chairperson of the senate, and is a member of all committees of the council and the senate, and of all joint committees of the council and the senate. - (4) The principal is accountable to the council.

-- (3) The principal is the chief executive officer of the senate, and is a member of all committees of the council and the senate, and of all joint committees of the council and the senate. - (4) The principal is accountable to the council. - (5) If the principal is unable, for any reason, to perform his or her functions of office, or if the office of principal becomes vacant, the vice-principal becomes acting principal. - (6) An acting principal has the same powers, functions and duties as the principal.
+- (5) If the principal is unable, for any reason, to perform his or her functions of office, or if the office of the principal becomes vacant, the vice-principal becomes the acting principal. - (6) An acting principal has the same functions as the principal. - (7) The principal may, on such conditions as he or she may determine, delegate any of his or her powers under the Higher Education Act and assign any of his or her duties in terms of the Higher Education Act to any other employee of the University.